jackybuns/NeosPreCacher/README.md

 `NeosPreCacher.exe URL [--force]`

 With `--force` the URL will be downloaded again an the entry in the Cache will be replace with the new one (useful if the file is corrupted).

+# Building

+You need to have NeosVR installed and set the environment variable `NEOS_DIR` to the Neos install root directory.
+For example if you have the standalone build, set it to `C:\Neos\app`.